 The measurements in this picture are not for the 1972 Impala.
 It's just an example.

 This is how to measure the wheel center hub.
-Give this measurement to your machine shop who is building your adapter parts.
+Give this measurement to your machine shop, which is building your adapter parts.

 After giving your measurements to the machine shop of choice, they will build specific adapters for your vehicle.
-The back of the adapters will have the correct center bore to match your vehicles specs and the front of the adapter will have the right lip diameter to fit just perfect into the center bore of the wheel you have purchased.
-If you have built the adapter with the precise measurements taken from your car hub and wheel you now have a hub-centric adapter and no matter what those tire shops that only deals with stock parts say, your wheels will not fall off from your car, you’ll not have any problems whatsoever.
+The back of the adapters will have the correct center bore to match your vehicle's specs, and the front of the adapter will have the right lip diameter to fit just perfectly into the center bore of the wheel you have purchased.
+If you have built the adapter with the precise measurements taken from your car hub and wheel, you now have a hub-centric adapter, and no matter what those tire shops that only deals with stock parts say, your wheels will not fall off from your car; you’ll not have any problems whatsoever.